A Conversation with Scribe Media’s Michelle Mosher about Experimentation

 On the other hand, you’re usually able to move a little quicker in an agency setting due to the increased design and development manpower.
 In an in-house setting, you usually have to compete with other stakeholders for those resources, which can sometimes make progress seem like it’s going at a snail’s pace.

 Can you describe to us your most favourite Experiments?

 I get a lot of satisfaction out of Cart page experiments.
 I guess all analysts have certain pages we gravitate toward, and the Cart page is my shining star.
 It’s close to the bottom of the funnel, has some of the highest intent users, and it’s usually prime for a more user-friendly makeover.
 Some of my most impactful experiments have been on Cart pages.

 Changing gears a bit.
-With all that’s going on, particularly in North America around equality, diversity, and Black Lives Matter, I was wondering what your thoughts were in terms of how the Experimentation industry can do to its part?
+With all that’s going on, particularly in North America around equity, diversity, inclusion, and Black Lives Matter, I was wondering what your thoughts were in terms of how the Experimentation industry can do to its part?